pradeephubgit/questdb.io/docs/reference/sql/select.md

 ### Specific columns

-To select specific columns, replace \* with the coulmn names.
+To select specific columns, replace \* with the column names.

 Example: